All in-person Extension meetings, events and classes are canceled through Friday, May 15.

 Wasp Watchers is a citizen science project that monitors a native, stingless wasp in order to detect its prey: the invasive emerald ash borer.

 Citizens can help with early detection of invasive species.

 Preventing erosion, maintaining septic systems, preserving natural landscapes

-Minimizing effects of stormwater from urban to natural areas
+Minimizing the effects of stormwater in urban areas.

 Programs for elected officials, community leaders, citizens, natural resource professionals

 Water conservation; watering lawns, gardens, trees and shrubs